Medicine Lodge. Kansas – Making Peace With the Indians

 Medicine Lodge Stockade Museum by Kathy Alexander.

 Several times, as many as 200 people would gather in the stockade with the wagon teams and animals.
 The walls of the stockade were cedar posts about nine feet high.
 While sheltered inside, rations were issued daily, and every man was assigned a place to stand guard.
-Many of the younger men who had no families were kept busy scouting the area.
+Many younger men with no families were kept busy scouting the area.
 During this time, the militia had but one encounter with the Indians northwest of Sharon, at the foot of the big hills.
 During the battle that followed, six of the estimated 50 Indians were killed, and the militia captured 54 ponies, six mules, and Indians’ ammunition.
 On June 17, 1874, three men couldn’t make it to the stockade, two of them being killed 2.5 miles southwest of Medicine Lodge and another on Cedar Creek 3.5 miles west of town by Osage Indian raiders.
 The Indian scare and swarms of grasshoppers that year choked settlement and caused a large exodus, but the following years showed steady growth.

 Traveling Preacher